How do you increase recycling and lower costs?

 This is because higher levels of contamination can be expected in a single-stream recycling system, where all types of recyclables are collected together.
 The most common problem is that paper, which may be the most valuable commodity sitting in your recycling stream, often becomes wet or soiled by food residue from plastic, metal and glass containers.

 When recyclables are contaminated, they cannot be recycled and are treated as trash.
 In other words, they lose their value.
-Or recyclers may pay less for recyclables they have to clean before processing.

 As much as a quarter of single-stream recycling goes to the landfill, according to Susan Collins, director of the Container Recycling Institute.